 You know the old saying, "you don't know what you have until it's gone"...

 Yet, no one realizes how debilitating losing valuable data can be when your business relies on its protection and accessibility.

 Hurricanes put your business's important data at a much higher risk of being lost.
-You may have insurance to cover your buildings and physical equipment, your employees may be willing to work, but without a backup, all the information your company relies on can be instantly lost.
+You may have insurance to cover your buildings, your physical equipment, and your employees may be willing to work, but without a backup, all the information your company relies on can be instantly lost.

 According to FEMA, 40-60% of small businesses never recover from a natural disaster.

 Some of the basic tips to backup your data include:

 Identify your business's essential data that should be backed up.